Pioneering clean tech.

 Peter is a Chartered Engineer and an accomplished engineering professional with a background in bringing innovative products to market.
 He has a background in developing solar PV panels and personal safety lifting devices and his skills in innovation have led to multiple awards including a prestigious Queen’s Award in both Innovation and International Trade.

 Kieran has a masters degree in Chemical Process Engineering from University College London, focusing mainly on clean energy, fuel cells and electrochemical engineering.
 He has extensive mathematical modeling experience.
-Prior to his role in H2GO Power, he has had over four years experience in the oil and gas sector where he would lead both are and small projects in the UK and internationally, ranging from large EPIC projects and smaller R&D case and feasibility studies.
+Prior to his role in H2GO Power, he has had over four years experience in the oil and gas sector where he would lead both large and small projects in the UK and internationally, ranging from large EPIC projects and smaller R&D case and feasibility studies.

 Jonathon manages M&A activities of utility scale solar, wind, and storage for E.ON.
 Previously, he pioneered the use of PACE financing for green buildings in Texas, scaling the program from inception to a statewide entity.
 Jonathon started his career as an engineer at the electric utility Southern Company with various roles in environmental and energy policy and renewable energy development.
 Jonathon holds graduate degrees from the University of Cambridge (where H2Go Power was founded) and Duke University.
 He also has a BS in Chemical Engineering.